TheBatNoob/Banking_site/README.md

 # MyBank Online Banking Website

-Welcome to My Bank - your online banking solution.
+Welcome to MyBank.
 With MyBank, you can create and manage multiple bank accounts.
 This write-up will guide you on how to use my website and provide insights into the code implementation.

 ## Getting Started